7 Alternatives to a Traditional Mortgage for Buying a Home

 1 - Borrow from a retirement account

 This can sound like a good, short-term idea if you have enough money in your 401(k) or IRA because you're basically borrowing money from yourself.
-What can be so wrong about using some retirement funds to help with a down payment or show a lender you have a lot of money in savings?
+What can be so wrong with using some retirement funds to help with a down payment or show a lender you have a lot of money in savings?
 If you're under 59-1/2 years old, you'll have to pay a 10 percent penalty on the withdrawal and will pay taxes on it.
 If you lose your job, the money has to be repaid within 60 days.
 But if you don't mind all of those hassles, it could be worthwhile.

 "There are few, if any circumstances I'd recommend people borrow from their 401(k) to buy a house," says Tyler Gray, a financial advisor at SageOak Financial in Tulsa, OK.